Frequently Asked Questions

 What is a Consumer Proposal?

-A consumer proposal is a formal arrangement to pay creditors under the Bankruptcy and Insolvency Act without going bankrupt.
+A consumer debt proposal is a formal arrangement to pay creditors under the Bankruptcy and Insolvency Act without going bankrupt.
 Most consumer proposals require an interest free partial repayment of the debt over a period of time, not exceeding 5 years.

 Who is Eligible to file a Consumer Proposal?

 A consumer proposal may be filed by an insolvent individual who is unable to pay their debts in full and who owes less than $250,000, excluding any mortgages on their primary residence.
+This financial solution is suited for those who cannot pay their debts in full and need reliable consumer proposal benefits such as stopping collection efforts.

 Can a Consumer Proposal be filed without a Licensed Insolvency Trustee?

 The Bankruptcy and Insolvency Act requires that all consumer proposals be filed with a licensed Administrator (Trustee).
+If you’re searching for a consumer proposal near me, make sure you consult with a Licensed Insolvency Trustee who can guide you through the correct legal process.

 What happens to assets under a Consumer Proposal?

 Assets remain the property of the individual and do not become the property of, or vest to, the Trustee.
+This is one of the key advantages outlined in the consumer proposal steps, where unlike bankruptcy, you typically retain your assets while restructuring your debt.

 Will a Consumer Proposal stop collection action?

 Upon filing a consumer proposal, unsecured creditors will not be able to initiate or continue legal or collection activities.
+This protection also extends to debts owed to the Canada Revenue Agency, making a consumer proposal CRA option a powerful tool for managing tax-related debt.

 What if the creditors do not accept the Consumer Proposal?

 Although the majority of proposals are accepted as filed or subsequently amended, if the proposal is not accepted by the majority of creditors we will advise alternative options based on your particular situation and circumstances.
+Working with the best consumer proposal company increases the likelihood of crafting a proposal that creditors are willing to accept.

 What if the Consumer Proposal is not completed?